The explicit Laplace transform for the Wishart process: Introduction

 The paper is organized as follows: in section 2 we prove our main result, which extends the original approach by Bru.
-In section 3 we briefly review some other existing methods which have been employed in the past literature for the computation of the Laplace transform: the variation of constant, the linearization and the Runge-Kutta method.
+In section 3 we recall some other existing methods which have been employed in the past literature for the computation of the Laplace transform: the variation of constant, the linearization and the Runge-Kutta method.
 The first two methods provide analytical solutions, so they should be considered as \textit{competitors} of our new methodology.
 We show that the variation of constants method is unfeasible for real-life computations, hence the truly analytic competitor is the linearization procedure.
 After that, we present some applications of our methodology to various settings: a multifactor stochastic volatiliy model, a stochastic correlation model, a short rate model and finally we present a new approach for the computation of a solution to the Algebraic Riccati equation.
-Finally, in the Appendix we extend our formula to the case where the Gindikin term $\alpha Q^\top Q$ is replaced by a general symmetric matrix $b$ satisfying $b-(d-1)Q^\top Q\in S^+_d$ according to \cite{article_Cuchiero}.